Build first, then design

 What does 'Show map' control?

-It controls the overview map — the interactive map in the top section of the proposal showing all destinations.
+It controls the overview map - the interactive map in the top section of the Journey showing all destinations.
 The map and the trip summary are always linked: toggling one on or off also toggles the other.
-It does not affect any maps embedded within individual itinerary services.
+It does not affect any maps embedded within individual service cards.

 Why can't I see the card style button on some cards?